c0demat1cs/se_project_express/README.md

 - RESTful API:
   The backend exposes a RESTful API to manage users, clothing items, and likes.

+- Input Validation:
+  Validation mechanisms ensure that all input data is correctly formatted and secure.
+This includes validation for email, password, and URL fields.

 ## Technologies Used

 Frontend: